Anna Hazare vows new protests over Lokpal bill

 Former telecoms minister A. Raja and DMK MP Kanimozhi are among the 14 individuals and three companies charged in a case involving alleged rigging in the grant of licences in 2007/08.

-The Comptroller and Auditor General (CAG) has estimated a potential revenue loss of up to $39 billion to the government due to sale of licences at below-market prices in that period.
+The Comptroller and Auditor General CAG.L has estimated a potential revenue loss of up to $39 billion to the government due to sale of licences at below-market prices in that period.

 ECONOMIC REFORMS